 Setting up your bioprinter

-- Carefully remove your printer from the packaging by grasping the printer frame firmly with both hands.
+- Carefully remove your bioprinter from the packaging by grasping its frame firmly with both hands.
+Please retain the original packaging and box in the event you have to move or ship the printer at a later time.

-- Plug the power cable into the power port located on the right side of the back of the printer.
+- Plug the power cable into the power port located on the right side of the back of the bioprinter.
 Then plug the other side into a wall outlet.

-- Power on the printer by pressing the power button located front of the printer.
+- Power on the bioprinter by pressing the power button located on front of the bioprinter.
 It will turn red.

 Setting up your software